Grimmscorpp/protestr/README.md

    ('north pole', -140.1178603399875, 431.79874634752593)
    ```

-   Although it's unnecessary to pass `sample` to `choice`, the example
+   Although it's unnecessary to pass `sample()` to `choice()`, the
-   above demonstrates that passing intact specs to one another is
+   example above is to demonstrate that passing intact specs to one
-   perfectly okay.
+   another is perfectly okay.

 1. Resolve with `resolve`: